PUBLIC SPACE IS ESSENTIAL WHEREVER PEOPLE LIVE

 Evidently, Congress has strengths (its location, attractiveness, and number of bordering destinations) and weaknesses (several larger single-store buildings, a modest level of foot traffic).
 Could a pedestrianized evolution of this block address its shortcomings and create a great public space?

 Yes it could.
 Worldwide, there are many examples of pedestrianized public spaces from which to draw inspiration.
-In the US, we’ve previously explored Petaluma, California; San Francisco, California; Boulder, Colorado; Ithaca, New York; and Burlington, Vermont; we’ve looked at cheap social space upgrades in Europe; and a wide-street example from Austria.
-Most of these public spaces used to be something else, usually a traffic-oriented street.
+In the US, we’ve previously explored Petaluma, California; San Francisco, California; Boulder, Colorado; Ithaca, New York; and Burlington, Vermont.
+Most of these public spaces used to be a regular vehicular-oriented street.

 But from October to March, Bryant Park is transformed into Winter Village, a very different kind of public space and a much more successful one.
 People show up in droves to experience it.